lpmk-lab/Assignment.WebApp/README.md

 # 🛒 Product Management System

-This is an ASP.NET Core MVC application using **Entity Framework Core (Database-First)**.
+This is an ASP.NET Core MVC application using **Dapper (Database-First)**.
 It allows users to manage products through a web interface, backed by stored procedures in SQL Server.

 ---